+Chairman:

-Chairman: Mr. LISICKY (Czechoslovakia)
+Mr. LISICKY

+(Czechoslovakia)

+Members:

-Members: Mr. Medina (Bolivia) Mr. Federspiel (Denmark)
+Mr. Medina

+(Bolivia)

-Mr. Francisco (Philippines)
+Mr. Federspiel

+(Denmark)

-Mr. Dynaha (Sagratary)
+Mr. Morgan

+(Panama)

-Secretariat: Mr. Bunche (Secretary)
+Secretariat: Mr. Bunche

+(Secretary)

+Mr. Vigier

+(Senior Political Adviser)

+Mr. Reedman

-Mr. Vigier (Senior Political Adviser) Mr. Reedman (Senior Economic Adviser)
+(Senior Economic Adviser)

-CONSIDERATION OF COMMUNICATION FROM THE UNITED KINGDOM DELEGATION CONCERNING DISCUSSIONS BETWEEN THE PALESTINE GOVERNMENT AND THE ADVANCE PARTY ON THE QUESTION OF THE CONTINUANCE OF PRESENT ADMINISTRATIVE MACHINERY AFTER 15 MAY ($\underline{\text{Informal Paper UK/57}}$)
+CONSIDERATION OF COMMUNICATION FROM THE UNITED KINGDOM DELEGATION CONCERNING DISCUSSIONS BETWEEN THE PALESTINE GOVERNMENT AND THE ADVANCE PARTY ON THE QUESTION OF THE CONTINUANCE OF PRESENT ADMINISTRATIVE MACHINERY AFTER 15 MAY (Informal Paper UK/57)

-The CHAIRMAN called the attention of the Members to the above communication, which should receive prior consideration to other matters on the agenda as he deemed that it called for an urgent decision.
+The CHARMAN called the attention of the Members to the above communication, which should receive prior consideration to other matters on the agenda as he deemed that it called for an urgent decision.
 He asked the Secretary to inform the Commission of the subject-matter of his telephone conversation with Mr. Fletcher-Cooke which was referred to in the letter.

-The SECRETARY explained to the Commission that Mr. Fletcher-Cooke had read to him over the telephone the contents of Sir Henry Gurney's telegram in which he expressed surprise and possibly annoyance at the fact that Mr. Azcarate (Deputy Principal Secretary) was not prepared to give categorical answers to basic questions concerning whether the Commission would take overall the departments of the Palestine Administration.
+The SECRETARY explained to the Commission that Mr. Fletcher-Cooke had read to him over the telephone the contents of Sir Henry Gurney's telegram in which he expressed surprise and possibly annoyance at the fact that Mr. Azcarate (Deputy Principal Secretary) was not prepared to give categorical answers to basic questions concerning whether the Commission would take over all the departments of the Palestine Administration.
 The telegram ended with the statement contained in the second paragraph of Mr. Fletcher-Cooke's letter.

-The Secretary stated that he, in turn, had expressed his own surprise, both at the tone and the contents of the telegram as he had considered that it was quite clear to everyone concerned that the advance party had no authorization to make decisions binding on the Commission but were only entitled to observe and explore the situation and report back to the Commission.
-He told the Commission that Mr. Fletcher-Cooke had informed him that he had repeatedly defined the nature and terms of reference of the advance party to the Palestine Administration and proposed to repeat once again the said terms of reference in a further communication to Sir Henry Gurney.
+The Secretary stated that he, in turn, had expressed his own surprise, both at the tone and the contents of the telegram as he had considered that it was quite clear to everyone concerned that the advance party had no authorization to make decisions binding on the Commission authorization to make decisions binding on the Commission authorization to the entitled to observe and explore the situation of report back to the Commission.
+He told the Commission that Mr. lletcher-Cooke had informed him that he had repeatedly defined the nature and terms of reference of the advance party to the Palestine Administration and proposed to reserve once again the said terms of reference in a further communication to Sir Henry Gurney.

-The CHAIRMAN pointed out to the Commission that Mr. Azcarate's position was made difficult by the attitude of Sir Henry Gurney as expressed in the telegram and stated that it was necessary to hear from Mr. Azcarate as soon as possible on the subject.
+The CHAIRMAN pointed out to the Commission that Mr. Azcarate's position was made difficult by the attitude of Sir Henry Furney as expressed in the telegram and stated that it was necessary to hear from Mr. Azcarate as soon as possible on the subject.